Djangoum/DotNetAvroSerializer/README.md

 }
 ```

 Key feature of Dotnet Avro Serializer is mainly performance improvement over other libraries out there.
-As it's using source generators does not have any runtime reflection and directly serializes.
+As it's using source generators does not have any runtime reflection and directly serializes to output stream or byte array.

 ## Rules and limitations :